 Arriving in the United States

-When you arrive for resettlement in America, you will probably be greeted at the airport by volunteers from your resettlement agency.
+When you first arrive in the U.S., you will probably be greeted at the airport by volunteers from your resettlement agency.
 They will take you to your new home.
 The organization that is helping you only has a small amount of money to find you a place to live.
-So your home might be small apartment.
+So your home might be a small apartment.
 It might only have a few things in it.
 American families probably donated household items, such as a bed and table, for your apartment.

 After you arrive, you will be assigned to a caseworker.
 This person will help you adjust to the USA.
 Your caseworker will probably be very busy helping other families, too.
-Your caseworker must follow the many rules of refugee resettlement.
-It is important to maintain a good relationship with your caseworker.
+Your caseworker must follow the many rules of refugee resettlement in the U.S. It is important to maintain a good relationship with your caseworker.

 Enrolling your children in school